 The Decision to Place a Feeding Tube

-Thoroughly discussing the pros, cons and alternatives to any medical decisions takes time and effort for medical professionals and families.
 Feeding tubes of all kinds certainly serve an important purpose, primarily for individuals who are not in the late stages of an untreatable illness.
 Unfortunately, tube feeding is not beneficial for all patients who cannot eat or who refuse to eat, but this intervention should be considered on a case by case basis.
 In a position statement, the American Academy of Hospice and Palliative Medicine recommends that “[artificial nutrition and hydration] should be evaluated by weighing its benefits and burdens in light of the patient’s clinical circumstances and goals of care.”

-This is just one important end-of-life issue that many seniors and caregivers face.
+This is just one important end-of-life issue that many seniors and family caregivers face.
 It is crucial for families to discuss preferences for end-of-life care and put them in writing early on to avoid confusion and ensure one another’s wishes are respected.
-Living wills and advance directives like do-not-resuscitate (DNR) orders and physician orders for life sustaining treatment (POLST) forms are vital for recording end-of-life care choices and should include if, when and for how long an individual wants to be fed in this manner.
+Living wills and advance directives, such as do-not-resuscitate (DNR) orders and physician orders for life sustaining treatment (POLST) forms, are vital for recording end-of-life care choices and should include if, when and for how long an individual wants to be fed in this manner.